pypeit/PypeIt/doc/calibrations/heliocorr.rst

 Time
 ++++

-By default, the code establishes the time of observation from the DATE keyword read from the header.
-The header card used depends on instrument.
+By default, the code establishes the time of observation from the date read from the header; see :ref:`setup-metadata`.
 Note that it currently must be written ISOT format for the code to run successfully.

 Observatory info
 ++++++++++++++++

-This is set in the instrument specific settings file.
+These are set by the individual :mod:`~pypeit.telescopes`, which source the Earth coordinates of the telescope from `astropy.coordinates.EarthLocation`_.

 RA/DEC
 ++++++

-By default these are taken from the header using the RA, DEC keywords.
+By default, these are taken from the header; see :ref:`setup-metadata`.